leoj3n/vercel-img/README.md

 ### Change default widths/formats

-By default, `vercel-img` generates 9 variants of an original full-sized image - at `480/1024/1920` widths in `avif/webp/jpg` formats; and a `16px webp/base64` low-quality image placeholder (LQIP).

-To change this globally, edit your `vite.config.js`:
+`vercel-img` does not set any global default image types, or widths, to generate for a passed image.
+You change this globally, by editing your `vite.config.js`:

 ```js
 import ...